Biological Risks of Using Non-Thermal Non-Ionizing Electromagnetic Fields

 Klyichnyiyazova MM, Kutsenok VA, Pyasetskiy VI.
 EMF peptic ulcer treatment.
 In: Proccedings of the 1st All-Union Coordination Meeting on Sharing Experience in Using Low-Power Millimeter-Band EMR for Medical Grade.
 Moscow: IRE AN USSR; 1984. p.
 18.

-Andreev EA, Belyiy MU, Kutsenok VA, Levinets LS, Pyasetskiy VI, Sitko SP, et al. The physical basis of the microwave (bioresonance) correction of the physiological conditions of the human body.
-The use of millimeter radiation of low intensity in biology and medicine. Мoscow; 1985. p.
-58-83.
+Andreev EA, Bely MU, Kutsenok VA, et al. The physical basis of the microwave (bioresonance) correction of the physiological conditions of the human body.
+In: Application of low-intensity millimeter radiation in biology and medicine. Мoscow; 1985, pp. 58-82.

-Zemskov BC, Korpan HH, Hohlich YI, Pavlenko VA, Nazarenko LS, et al. The effect of low-intensity millimeter-wave electromagnetic radiation on wound healing.
-Klinicheskaya Hirurgiya.
-1988;1:31-3.
+Zemskov VS, Korpan NN, Khokhlich YI, Pavlenko VA, Nazarenko LS, Kovalchuk AI, et al. The effect of low-intensity millimeter-wave electromagnetic radiation on wound healing.
+Clinical Surgery.
+1988;(1):31-3.

-Gassanov LG, Pisanko OI, Pyasetskiy VI.
+Gasanov LG, Pisanko OI, Pyasetsky VI.
 The use of low-intensity electromagnetic EHF for the treatment of uncomplicated gastroduodenal ulcers.
 Electronic Industry.
-1987;1:31-3.
+1987;(1):31-3.

-Pyasetskiy VI, Baharev AM, Pisanko OI, Kutsenok VA, Babichenko ME.
+Pyasetsky VI, Bakharev AM, Pisanko OI, Kutsenok VA, Babichenko ME.
 Clinical and instrumental studies of physiological reactions in EHF-therapy of peptic ulcer.
-In: Devyatkov ND, Betskij OV, editors.
-Millimeter Waves in Medicine, vol. 1. Мoscow; 1991. p.
-16-31.
+In: Millimeter Waves in Medicine, vol. 1. Мoscow; 1991, pp. 16-31.

-Voĭchuk SI.
+Voychuk SI.
 Saccharomyces cerevisiae as a model organism for studying the carcinogenicity of non-ionizing electromagnetic fields and radiation.
-Mikrobiolohichnyi Zhurnal 2014;76(1):53-61.
+Microbiological Journal.
+2014;76(1):53-61.

 Downloads